mckib2/BPCS_common/README.txt

 ---------

 A. Download the file
-B. Add this directoty and all subdirectlory in your MATLAB path (for instance, using the MATLAB addpath command, or by right-clicking on the directory in the Current Folder windows)
+B. Add this directoty and all subdirectories into your MATLAB path (for instance, using the MATLAB addpath command, or by right-clicking on the directory in the Current Folder windows)
 C. Run some of the test in the Demos file